Construction of adaptive exponential multi-operator splitting methods

-We construct and test operator splitting methods for the equations of magnetohydrodynamics (MHD) (\ref{mhdeqns1}) in astrophysics, see \cite{galtier16b}.
+We construct and test operator splitting methods suitable for the equations of magnetohydrodynamics (MHD) (\ref{mhdeqns1}) in astrophysics, see \cite{galtier16b}.
 For the last few decades astrophysical research has experienced a unique phase of growth.
 This has been driven by the collection of ever more accurate and more complete experimental data on individual and also large classes of astrophysical objects (e.g., by the Hubble Space Telescope, ESO's VLT, etc.) as well as on the development of ever more sophisticated computational techniques to solve dynamical equations describing their physical properties.
 Many astrophysical objects can be described as a single or multicomponent fluid, typically in the state of a plasma.
 This is also the case for stars such as our Sun, which are in the focus of our interest.
 In most astro- and geophysical problems the dynamics of a fluid is described by the conservation laws of hydrodynamics.
-To this end the Navier-Stokes equation which quantifies mass and momentum conservation is coupled with conservation equations.
 A complete set of equations \cite{hujran01,Muthsam2010} includes gas density, concentration of the second species, flow velocity, and total energy density.
 Where forces induced by an external magnetic field or one generated by the flow of the fluid cannot be neglected, a dynamical equation is added to model the interaction between the magnetic field and the flow.
 The associated equations of MHD (\ref{mhdeqns1}) introduce the constraint of divergence-freeness of the magnetic field (see also \cite{brun17,stein12} which provide an overview on research results from MHD simulations and experimental studies of our Sun and other stars).

-The applications we focus on are simulations of the solar surface.
+The applications we are interested in are simulations of the solar surface.
 This field of research is relevant to the understanding of astrophysical phenomena such as solar activity and thus further improves our knowledge on solar forcing which is also of interest to climate modeling.